Before You Go

 Hagerman is the first WMAs to be established in Idaho and the Hagerman Fish Hatchery is located here.
 The water, wetlands, and natural areas make it a destination for wildlife viewing.

 Big game and upland bird hunting are allowed on the WMA.
-Youth waterfowl hunts are held on the WMA the first three weekends in November.

 Please be sure to check Idaho’s Seasons and Rules for up-to-date hunting information.